schaefferaj/StDb/docs/query.rst

       Server Settings:
         Settings associated with which datacenter to log into.

-        --Server=SERVER     Specify the server to connect to.
+        --server=SERVER     Specify the server to connect to.
 Options include:
                             BGR, ETH, GEONET, GFZ, INGV, IPGP, IRIS, KOERI, LMU, NCEDC, NEIP, NERIES, ODC, ORFEUS, RESIF, SCEDC, USGS, USP.
 [Default IRIS]
-        --User-Auth=USERAUTH
+        --user-auth=USERAUTH
-                            Enter your IRIS Authentification Username and Password (--User-Auth='username:authpassword') to access and
+                            Enter your IRIS Authentification Username and Password (--user-auth='username:authpassword') to access and
                             download restricted data.
 [Default no user and password]
         --baseurl=BASEURL   Enter the Client Base URL address.
 Note that this